Michael the Brave 30th Guards Brigade: 1948–1989

 The 1st Vânători Battalion was abolished by the communist government in 1948 after the abdication of King Michael I. The 6th Guard Dorobanți Regiment was transformed into the 6th Infantry Regiment in 1949, then into the 148th Infantry Regiment in 1950.

 The Royal Guard Battalion was transformed into the Republican Guard Regiment on 15 March 1948.
 It was meant to ensure the security in places like Calea Victoriei, Șoseaua Kiseleff and the Băneasa Airport.
 The unit also provided protection for officials from the Ministry of National Defense.
-In 1964, the 30th Guards Regiment was established with guard and protocol duties within the Romanian People's Army.
+On February 28, 1964, by order of the General Staff, the 30th Guards Regiment was established with guard and protocol duties within the Romanian People's Army for President Nicolae Ceaușescu.
+In 1970, a new guard uniform was established, consisting of a navy blue suit, white shirt, black tie, boots and white harness belt, a uniform that marked the return to the Romanian tradition of the ceremonial uniform.
+On 21 October 1974, the Battle Flag of the 30th Guard Regiment was decorated with the Order of Tudor Vladimirescu, third class.

-Present
+1989–Present

 The General Staff of the Armed Forces renamed the 30th Guards Regiment to the 30th Guards Brigade on 23 February 1990 following the Romanian Revolution.
 In 1995, the unit received the honorific name "Mihai Viteazul" (Michael the Brave) in an attempt to restore the old guard unit traditions of the Romanian Army.
 On 25 July 2001, it became a regiment again, being named the 30th Guards and Protocol Regiment Michael the Brave, then was renamed to the Michael the Brave 30th Guards Regiment in 2006.
 The unit was awarded with the National Order of Faithful Service in 2015 on the occasion of the brigade's 155th anniversary.

 In 2018, it became a brigade once more, being subordinated to the General Staff of the Romanian Armed Forces.

 Units

 Honor Guard Company

 Honour Guard pallbearers carry the coffin of King Michael I of Romania in December 2017.

 The primary mission of the brigade is to perform the required military honours for the President of Romania, Minister of Defence and foreign leaders.
 It also takes part in events such as the inauguration of a president, military parades, state funerals and military tattoos, as well as the Guard Mounting ceremony at the Mormântul Soldatului Necunoscut in Bucharest.
 Ceremonies for state visits usually involve more than 100 soldiers of the brigade and the band.

-The company has taken part in ceremonies in Romania, and has represented the country in the 2007 Bastille Day military parade in France, and the 2016 Chișinău Independence Day Parade in Moldova.
+The company has taken part in ceremonies in Romania, and has represented the country in the 2007 and 2026 Bastille Day military parade in France, and the 2016 Chișinău Independence Day Parade in Moldova.